fledge-iot/fledge/docs/processing_data.rst

 | |branch_1| |
 +------------+

-Not click on the green circle on the output side of the pipeline element from which the branch is to start and drag out a connection.
+Click on the green circle on the output side of the pipeline element from which the branch is to start and drag out a connection.

 +------------+
 | |branch_2| |